dpakGit/DevOps_Traning/Python/String_03_Slicing/README.md

 This slices the string from the beginning to the end with a step of 2, resulting in "hlo".

-3. Slice with Negative Indices:   scroll down to read more about Negative indices
+3. Slice with Negative Indices:

+scroll down to read more about Negative indices <a name="Using Negative Indexing in Slicing"></a>

 ```
 my_string = "hello"